norvig/paip-lisp/docs/chapter12.md

 # Chapter 12 {docsify-ignore}
 <a id='page-388'></a>

-Compiling Logic
+## Compiling Logic Programs
-Programs

-V I 1 he end of chapter 11 introduced a new, more efficient representation for logic variables.
+The end of chapter 11 introduced a new, more efficient representation for logic variables.

-I It would be reasonable to build a new version of the Prolog interpreter incorporating
+It would be reasonable to build a new version of the Prolog interpreter incorporating this representation.

-JL this representation.
 However, chapter 9 has taught us that compilers run faster than interpreters and are not that much harder to build.
 Thus, this chapter will present a Prolog compiler that translates from Prolog to Lisp.